 Your website is arguably the most important part of your online business.
 Having a bad site is like having a run-down brick and mortar storefront that gives potential customers a reason to keep driving to the next store.
 You wouldn’t expect to have great sales if your windows were broken and your shelves were so old, they had 5 years’ worth of dust caking your inventory.
-Same thing with an outdated site – how do you expect to sell anything if your site looks like something out of a 1990s website archive collection back when it was called electronic commerce instead of ecommerce?
+Same thing with an outdated site – how do you expect to improve your ecommerce conversions rate if your site looks like something out of a 1990s website archive collection back when it was called electronic commerce instead of ecommerce?

 It is time to make a few changes – not just because it is the new year, but because it is a new millennium and these changes need to be made now, if not sooner.

 I know, I know.
 Websites are expensive.
 It is probably the costliest undertaking for a small business owner, but it does have the biggest reward.
 You only have a few seconds to make an impression on buyers, and an outdated, clunky website is not going to attract anybody’s attention in that timespan.
 I have bounced off countless sites, no matter how great the great deal was, if I found it to look archaic.
 If it looks like the site hasn’t been touched since 1999, I am not giving my credit card information – just like I wouldn’t feel comfortable stopping by a rundown convenience store with bars on the door, no matter how badly I may want to stop in and buy a soda.

 In today’s world, there is no excuse for poor web design – not even the cost.
 If you do not have $10k for a good website, there are other options.
 There are many websites with ecommerce templates for sale, including the major shopping carts like Shopify, Bigcommerce, and 3dcart.
 You can choose one of those templates and even customize it for a couple grand, if your budget allows.
 Reach out and ask the development companies behind the various themes and find out your options.